 Grammar Point

 In the paragraph above, I talked about my interaction with one of my students.
 This student was curious about the use of quotation marks and wanted to know how to use them.
-Quotation marks are used for many reasons.
+Quotation marks are used for many reasons.* They are used around words that are said aloud, in a dialogue.

 For example: Jonathan asked, "Why do we need to use quotation marks?"
 Quotation marks were used here to represent something that was said aloud by Jonathan.